tencent cloud

 5. Click Submit, then confirm OK in the pop-up to complete the creation and return to the authorization policy list page.

-6. On the strategy list page, you can manually adjust the policy order.
+6. On the policy list page, you can manually adjust the policy sequence.
 The server authenticates according to the current policy sequence.
-If policy settings conflict, the higher sorting order takes precedence.
+If policy settings conflict, the higher sorting sequence takes precedence.

-When a large number of similar policy tasks need to be created, you can click Copy policy in the operation column of the created policy.
-Simply adjust the points of difference to complete policy creation, effectively improving configuration efficiency for similar policies.
+When a large number of similar policy tasks need to be created, you can click Copy Policy in the operation column of the created policy.
+You can simply adjust the points of difference to complete policy creation, effectively improving configuration efficiency for similar policies.

 Policy Examples